wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
-This is used to restrict the ability of users to only authenticate with modern authentication clients (which fully support Conditional Access, MFA and the latest security protocols).
+This is used to restrict the ability of users to only authenticate with modern authentication clients.
 Blocking all attempts to access using legacy authentication clients.

 _This can be customised to allow ActiveSync, but this is not recommended as app protection policies will not apply._

+### Why is this useful? <!-- omit in toc -->
+This is a [Microsoft best practice][defaults-link], as legacy authentication clients do not support the latest security features such as Conditional Access conditions like multi-factor authentication.
+This forms part of Microsoft Security Defaults for new Azure AD tenants.

 Example below:
 <details>